ariga/atlas/doc/md/knowledge/postgres/serial-columns.md

 ### Managing Serial Columns with Atlas

 Atlas makes it easier to define and manipulate columns of `serial` types.
-Let's use the [`atlas schema inspect`](../../cli/reference.md#atlas-schema-inspect) command to get a representation in Atlas the Atlas language of the table we created above:
+Let's use the [`atlas schema inspect`](../../cli/reference.md#atlas-schema-inspect) command to get a representation of the table we created above in the Atlas HCL format :

 ```console
 atlas schema inspect -u "postgres://postgres:pass@:5432/test?sslmode=disable" > schema.hcl